andrewcalimlim/Stream-Visualizer-Bot/README.md

 ![Example 1.1 use](https://i.imgur.com/1BX9hP2.png)

+If you would like this bot added to your discord, please DM me on Discord:
+@hemaglox#6943

 To replicate this bot you will need Node.js installed and your own authorization Discord bot token.

 Node.js can be downloaded here: https://nodejs.org